marieke-bijlsma/BBMRI_ERIC_data_mover/README.md

  ICD10 terms and also finding more specific terms that are related to your search query.
 This functionality could not work with the wildcards.

 <h3>Run</h3>
-Add a config.txt file in the format of config_example.txt, in the same directory.
+Add a config.txt file in the format of config_example.txt, in the same directory. <br/>
-Run the script:
+Run the script:<br/>

 ```
 python3 Bbmri_data_mover.py
 ```